-With its gourmet-style flavors, made-to-order selections, and ability to be mobile, food trucks are rapidly becoming one of America's newest guilty pleasures.
-Oddly enough, the popularity of this street food craze has also won over the hearts of many brides and grooms looking to add something unique to their "big day."
-More and more couples are now using food trucks to cater their weddings, instead of hiring a traditional catering company.
+With their unique flavors, made-to-order selections, and ability to be mobile, food trucks are rapidly becoming one of America's newest guilty pleasures.
+Oddly enough, the popularity of this street food craze has also won over the hearts of many brides and grooms looking to add something unique to their big day.
+More and more couples are now using food trucks to cater their weddings instead of hiring a traditional catering company.
 Couples are looking for more inexpensive ways to serve food to their hungry guests, and food trucks are emerging as a new leader.

 Why Clients Should Choose a Food Truck on Their Wedding Day

 Making your food truck stand out is of great importance when trying to gain new clients, especially in the competitive wedding industry.
 One way in which you are already ahead of your competition is by being more economical than traditional wedding catering options.
 Your food truck is able to serve large groups of people quickly, and your added mobility allows you to reach venues where traditional kitchens are not available.
 When meeting with potential clients, remind them of how your food truck is different than catering alternatives:

 - Food trucks are perfect for outdoor weddings, especially in the spring and summer months when these are most popular.

 - Food trucks add excitement and can also serve food between the ceremony and reception while guests are waiting for the celebration to begin.

 - Your food is made-to-order, which gives your meal service a more personal touch than traditional catering.